THE SCIENCE STORY OF KAURI DIEBACK

 1. UNDERSTANDING THE DISEASE

-We’re increasing our understanding of the pathogen that causes Kauri dieback.
+We’re increasing our understanding of the pathogen that causes Kauri dieback disease.
 The priority has been to understand more about the pathogen, its biology and its impacts.

 2. DETECTION, SURVEILLANCE AND DIAGNOSIS